Policy: Emergency Management

 Provost: acts in the president’s absence, providing direct supervision of all primary emergency staff and procedures on campus until the president arrives.
 The provost is also responsible to oversee and communicate with deans and faculty for all academic dimensions of emergency situations.

-Chief Financial Officer: responsible for damage assessments, claims relationship with Trinity’s insurance company, and financial issues arising in emergencies.
+Chief Financial Officer: responsible for addressing financial issues arising in emergencies; also responsible for damage assessments, claims relationship with Trinity’s insurance company, and immediate oversight of facilities for any emergencies involving buildings and grounds.

 Director of Public Safety: in charge of all police, fire, rescue relationships, communications with local and federal authorities, coordination of response personnel on campus, management of emergency scene on campus, and works closely with the president, provost and executive staff in emergency situations.